-Switches can be connected according Appendix 1
+Both switches can be connected to ICSP1 according appendix 1.

-Position of this switch should between position 1 and the maximum position.
+For TT, position of this switch should between position 1 and the maximum position.

 This switch should be mounted in a way that TT can pass this switch in both directions.